lake-wg/authz/draft-selander-lake-authz.md

 * The encryption key K_1 and nonce IV_1 are derived as specified below.
 * 'protected' is a byte string of size 0
-* 'plaintext and 'external_aad' as below:
+* 'plaintext' and 'external_aad' as below:

 ~~~~~~~~~~~
 plaintext = (